telerik/maui-docs/controls/pdfviewer/search/styling.md

 ## Styling the Search Toast Message on Mobile

 The `PdfViewerSearchNavigationToolbarItem` has a `ToastStyle` property which allows you to style the toast message with search results on mobile.
-The tarhet type of the `ToastStyle` is the `PdfViewerSearchToast`.
+The target type of the `ToastStyle` is the `PdfViewerSearchToast`.

 Here is an example how to define the `ToastStyle`